mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-of a luxury cruise or flight in first class, including a comfortable, well-appointed and meticulously maintained stateroom – potentially of the high or luxury designation, if available – with single occupancy, high- quality and delicious food provided in three square meals and staff present to wait on hand and foot.
+of a luxury cruise or flight in first class, including a comfortable, well-appointed and meticulously maintained stateroom – potentially of the high or luxury designation, if available – with single occupancy, high-quality and delicious food provided in three square meals and staff present to wait on hand and foot.
 High passengers also lease one ton of cargo space in the ship’s hold.
 One level of Steward is required per 10